Mercilon

 There is no interaction between taking Mercilon and alcohol.
 However, it is advisable to always drink responsibly, within the recommended units of alcohol per week.

-However, if you miss three or more doses, the pill becomes ineffective and you could get pregnant.
+If you realise you have missed a pill late in the day, just resume your medication the next day.
+You will still be protected.
+However, if you miss 2 or more doses, the pill becomes ineffective and you could get pregnant.
 You should seek advice from your doctor and use additional contraception such as condoms.

 You should take Mercilon for 21 days, starting on the first day of your period, followed by 7 days without taking the pill.
 During the 7-day pill free phase, you will have a withdrawal bleed which shows your body is responding to the contraceptive.
 Mercilon is usually provided in “strips” of 21, making it easier for you to remember when to take the pill.